Where can I buy? Do you have a store?

 Yes!
-We believe in decadent chocolates made using real couverture chocolate for shine, snap and silky smooth melt in your mouth sensational taste.
+We believe in decadent chocolates made using real couverture chocolate (meaning extra cocoa butter and no vegetable oil!) for shine, snap and silky smooth melt in your mouth sensational taste.

-We use fair trade, organic dark chocolate to create smooth, rich chocolates that are socially responsible and delicious.
+We use fair trade chocolate and direct trade chocolate to create smooth, rich chocolates that are socially responsible and delicious.